tj2904/lfb-callout-analysis/README.md

 This section presents a summary of the findings along with recommendations for LFB.
 It is suggested that LFB look into the false alarm rate at Chiswick as this is particularly high, proportionally, for the borough they also attend far fewer incidents, addressing this may support and improvement in the service.
-Increase in the four wards maybe due to a rise in housing, identifying if this is the case, and reviewing existing plans for further housing expansion would support future service provision planning.
+The increase in the four wards maybe due to a rise in housing, identifying if this is the case, and reviewing existing plans for further housing expansion would support future service provision planning.